KushiKshatriya100/KushiKshatriya100/README.md

 ## Hi there 👋 I'm Kushi Kshatriya !

 <i>I am currently pursuing an MCA and have a deep passion for coding and exploring new technologies.
-With experience in programming languages such as Java, Html, C++, CSS, and JavaScript, I continuously strive to expand my skill set.
+With experience in programming languages such as Java, Html, C++, CSS, JavaScript, and React I continuously strive to expand my skill set.
 My ultimate goal is to become a full-stack Java developer, mastering both frontend and backend technologies. <br>I believe in breaking down complex problems into manageable chunks.
 This approach allows me to gain practical experience and improve my problem-solving skills while exploring new tools and frameworks.</i>

 <div align="right">